bondj89/quiz-pop/README.md

 ## Introduction
-For my personal android project, I chose to create an app called Quiz-Pop.
+For my personal android project, I chose to create an app called QuizPop.
 The app is simple and will consist of multiple choice, true or false type questions of general trivia knowledge.